-The argument I’m going to present here are meant to address arguments that invalidate transgender people using natural language, so more of a counter rebuttal in using said postulation.
+The concepts I’m going to present here are meant to address arguments that invalidate transgender people using natural language, so more of a counter rebuttal in using said postulation.
 Originally presented by John Stuart Mill, there is a metaphysical principle known as plurality of causes.
 Plurality of causes challenges the notion that while causes are relational to their effects, effects however are not necessarily relational to their causes.
 And for clarity I’ll provide a brief definition.
 Plurality of Causes: though the same cause must have the same effect, the same effect however need not have the same cause.
 Now let me re-emphasize that this principle is only stating that it is not necessarily the case that causes are necessarily relational to their effects.
 So what I’m going to be arguing here is that a particular effect, such as gender & sexual dimorphism, are not necessary of a singular cause.
 Nor could one argue inauthentic causation as an amoralism.

-What is important though is to point out the fallacious assumption being made here when it’s asserted that the effect of something is inconsistent or not acceptable because it wasn’t caused in a specific way.
+What’s important to point out here is the fallacious assumption being made when it is asserted that the effect of something is inconsistent or not acceptable because it wasn’t caused in a specific way.
 Since effects can have a multiplicity of causes then it is perfectly rational to state a different kind of cause that brings about the same effect, either via natural or unnatural methods.
 A persons “sex” is affected mainly through sexual reproduction but it can also be determined by other methods including in laboratories.
 For example, we can look at other scientific methods of sex determination which are proven to have an affect on determining a young fetuses sex, such as fertility treatments and genetic engineering.
 In the genetic engineering portion there is a method called preimplantation genetic diagnostic and gender selection in which chromosomes are artificially karyotyped in vitro then planted into predetermined eggs for transfer (Robertson, 2003).
 In vitro fertilization is just one process that can effect the determine of the sex of the fetus by means other than natural reproduction.
 (Updated: As of April 2019, PGD and gender selection now referred to as preimplantation genetic profiling).